-Riparian areas are transitional between terrestrial and aquatic ecosystems and are distinguished by gradients in biophysical conditions, ecological processes and biota.
+ECOSYSTEM COMPONENT DESCRIPTION OF COMPONENT GOALS AND/OR CONTRIBUTION TOWARD VITAL SIGN TARGET RELATED VITAL SIGNS Rivers and Floodplains Riparian areas are transitional between terrestrial and aquatic ecosystems and are distinguished by gradients in biophysical conditions, ecological processes and biota.
 They are areas through which surface and subsurface hydrology connect water bodies with their adjacent uplands.
 They include those portions of terrestrial ecosystems that significantly influence exchanges of energy and matter with aquatic ecosystems (i.e., zone of influence).
 Riparian areas are adjacent to perennial, intermittent, and ephemeral streams, lakes, and estuarine-marine shorelines.
 (Brennan and Culverwell 2004 (adapted from NRC 2002).
 "Riparian habitat" means land adjacent to water bodies, as well as submerged land such as streambeds, which can provide functional habitat for salmonids and other fish and wildlife species.
 Riparian habitat includes, but is not limited to, shorelines and nearshore marine habitat, estuaries, lakes, wetlands, streams, and rivers.
 (Washington State definition of riparian habitat, from ESB 5396 (2005)).
-The health of these vitally important transition zones requires:

-- Maintained connections between ground water and surface water hydrology - Functioning riparian areas that support mature canopy cover and diverse biotic communities

-Sufficient connectivity within and between riparian areas to support exchanges of energy and matter with aquatic systems.
+The health of these vitally important transition zones require: • Maintained connections between ground water and surface water hydrology; • Functioning riparian areas that support mature canopy cover and diverse biotic communities; • Sufficient connectivity within and between riparian areas to support exchanges of energy and matter with aquatic systems.
 Rivers and streams provide ecosystem services for rearing and migrating salmonids, transport freshwater to Hood Canal's marine areas, and enable opportunities to enhance many aspects of human wellbeing.
 The health of Hood Canal's riparian areas is managed through the implementation of tribal, federal, state and local regulations, functional plans, and restoration/protection projects.
-Riparian areas are protected, maintained or restored through the implementation of local critical areas ordinances, shoreline management programs, comprehensive flood plans, salmon recovery plans, federal Habitat Conservation Plans, Washington State forest practices law/rules and a diverse set of conservation district programs, private property stewardship practices, and other collaborative public/private programs.

-- Maintain water quantity and quality to improve all aspects of freshwater salmonid habitat - Support the increase in abundance, escapement, productivity, and diversity of salmonids to delist endangered populations and enable harvest - Restore priority river and floodplain habitats - Establish Hood Canal habitat goals for rivers and floodplains - Monitor pollution sources in freshwater systems in order to correct and prevent pollutants from entering Hood Canal waterways - Limit water withdrawals to maintain normative flows - Work with forest landowners to implement forest management plans in order to maintain normal rates of sediment transport - Increase connectivity between streams and floodplains - Increase the integrity of riparian areas that support mature, continuous, and connective vegetation communities and biodiversity
+Riparian areas are protected, maintained or restored through the implementation of local critical areas ordinances, shoreline management programs, comprehensive flood plans, salmon recovery plans, federal Habitat Conservation Plans, Washington State forest practices law/rules Maintain water quantity and quality to improve all aspects of freshwater salmonid habitat Support the increase in abundance, escapement, productivity, and diversity of salmonids to delist endangered populations and enable harvest Restore priority river and floodplain habitats Establish Hood Canal habitat goals for rivers and floodplains Monitor pollution sources in freshwater systems in order to correct and prevent pollutants from entering Hood Canal waterways Limit water withdrawals to maintain normative flows Work with forest land owners to implement forest management plans in order to maintain normal rates of sediment transport Increase connectivity between streams and floodplains Increase the integrity of riparian areas that support mature, continuous, and connective vegetation communities and biodiversity Chinook Salmon Floodplains Freshwater Quality Summer Stream Flows